Help for employees

 Disabled people and carers

 Whilst the number of disabled people in work has risen over the last ten years there are still many who are not in work but want to be.
 Here we discuss what help is out there for employees – including those who are self-employed.

 The government want to improve employment support for disabled people and those with health conditions.
 However against this backdrop, it is perhaps disappointing that in general, the tax and National Insurance rules themselves give little additional and specific support for people with disabilities.
-(This is a point we make in our submission on halving the disability employment gap which you can find in our employment support section.)
+(This is a point we make in our submission on halving the disability employment gap.)

 Help, as there is, comes in three ways: